iAbadia/Volatility-Plugin-Tutorial/README.md

 $ python vol.py --plugins=<myplugin-dir> -f <vm-dump> --profile=<vm-profile> myplugin
 ```

-Note that the `--plugins` argument **must** be passed right after `vol.py`, doing it elsewere wont' work.
+Note that the `--plugins` argument **must** be passed right after `vol.py`, doing it elsewhere wont' work.
 Also, the path provided must be absolute:

  - This is good: `python vol.py --plugins=/home/user/volpydev/myplugin -f <vmcore> myplugin`
  - This is not:  `python vol.py -f <vmcore> --plugins=/home/user/volpydev/myplugin myplugin`
  - This isn't either: `python vol.py --plugins=volpydev/myplugin -f <vmcore> myplugin`

 #### The not-so-basics
-Now we're going to make something with that memory dump and output somethig more useful than `Hello world!`.
+Now we're going to make something with that memory dump and output something more useful than `Hello world!`.
 Take this code:

     import volatility.plugins.common as common
     import volatility.utils as utils